FRITZ!Box 3370 Service - Knowledge Base

 - Click the (Edit) button next to all port sharings for the same destination port and enter a new port number for "to Port".

 Configure port sharing from port 80 to port 80 for your web server.
-Configure port sharing from port 81 to port 81 for the user interface of your NAS system and adjust its settings so that you can use port 81 to open its user interface.
+Configure port sharing from port 81 to port 81 for the user interface of your NAS system and adjust its settings so you can use port 81 to open its user interface.

 3 Configuring parental controls to allow internet access